annapamma/hello-circleci/README.md

 This is a simple web application where clicking the button changes the message shown.
 Built with HTML and JavaScript and tested with Cypress.

-This never-ending conversation uses CircleCI to run automated tests.
+This never-ending conversation uses CircleCI to run automated tests and for continuous deployment.

 Starting off with a warm welcome